 All you need for these are: pumpkins, carrots, a knife for carving, and wooden skewers.

+Looking for jack o lanterns ideas and jack o lanterns ideas creative?
+Look no further!
 There are two ways to make the carrot-nose jack-o’-lanterns: the slow way and the fast way.
 You can cut off the top of the pumpkin, scoop out the inside, and then carve the eyes.
-But halfway through this project, we found it was way faster to skip all the cutting and scooping and just cut triangle eyes directly into the pumpkin.
+Sometimes having jack o lanterns patterns can help this to run a bit more smoothly, but halfway through this project, we found it was way faster to skip all the cutting and scooping, perfect jack o lanterns for kids, and just cut triangle eyes directly into the pumpkin.
 We popped those triangles out like puzzle pieces.
 Not only was this method faster, it also helped the pumpkins last a bit longer.

 Depending on your weather, the carrots may not last more than a few days.
 Cut some wooden skewers in half.
 Then, cut off the ends of your carrots and poke wooden skewers into the “flesh” as seen below…

 Poke the skewered carrot into the pumpkin.
+This will make the jack o lanterns faces.
 Swap out for a fresh carrot whenever the old one starts to wilt.

 These carrot-nose jack-o’-lanterns give a fresh look to a standard tradition.
+Jack o lanterns photography with these are really cute!
 They look especially whimsical gathered together like a family on a front step with some mini pumpkins and acorns scattered about.